About this book

 Shortlisted for The 2017 International Dublin Literary Award

 Shortlisted for The 2016 Man Booker International Prize

 Andreas lives his whole life in the Austrian Alps, where he arrives as a young boy taken in by a farming family.
 He is a man of very few words and so, when he falls in love with Marie, he doesn't ask for her hand in marriage, but instead has some of his friends light her name at dusk across the mountain.
 When Marie dies in an avalanche, pregnant with their first child, Andreas' heart is broken.
 He leaves his valley just once more, to fight in WWII — where he is taken prisoner in the Caucasus — and returns to find that modernity has reached his remote haven…

 Like John Williams' Stoner or Denis Johnson's Train Dreams, A Whole Life is a tender book about finding dignity and beauty in solitude.
 An exquisite novel about a simple life, it has already demonstrated its power to move thousands of readers with a message of solace and truth.
 It looks at the moments, big and small, that make us what we are.

-ROBERT SEETHALER is an Austrian living in Berlin.
-He is the bestselling author of four novels, including The Tobacconist, which has sold more than 200,000 copies in Germany, and A Whole Life, which has sold more than 100,000 copies in Germany.
-He also works as an actor, most recently in Paolo Sorrentino’s Youth.
+Robert Seethaler is an Austrian living in Berlin and is the author of four previous novels.
+He also works as an actor, most recently in Paolo Sorrentino's Youth.